Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 @inproceedings{kimtsai2020date,
-  title={DATE: Dual Attentive Tree-aware Embedding for Customs Frauds Detection}, author={Kim, Sundong and Tsai, Yu-Che and Singh, Karandeep and Choi, Yeonsoo and Ibok, Etim and Li, Cheng-Te and Cha, Meeyoung}, booktitle={Proceedings of ACM SIGKDD International Conference on Knowledge Discovery and Data Mining}, year={2020}
+  title={DATE: Dual Attentive Tree-aware Embedding for Customs Frauds Detection}, author={Kim, Sundong and Tsai, Yu-Che and Singh, Karandeep and Choi, Yeonsoo and Ibok, Etim and Li, Cheng-Te and Cha, Meeyoung}, booktitle={Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining}, year={2020}
 }
 ```